What is empathy in leadership: Tips to become an empathetic leader

 How would you describe the relationship between empathy and leadership?

-The relationship between empathy and leadership is symbiotic, with empathy serving as a foundational element that significantly influences the effectiveness of leadership.
+The relationship between empathy and leadership is symbiotic, with empathy serving as a cornerstone of effective leadership.
+Empathy in leadership means understanding and responding to the emotions and perspectives of team members, fostering trust and connection.

 The seven keys of empathy encompass fundamental aspects that form the core of empathetic understanding and communication: